XRPLF/xrpl-dev-portal/websocket_api.md

 Otherwise, the messages from the `transactions_proposed` stream are identical to ones from the `transactions` stream.

-Since the only thing that can modify an account or an order book is a transaction, the messages that are sent as a result of subscribing to particular `accounts` or `books` take the form of transaction messages, the same as the ones in the `transactions` stream.
+Since the only thing that can modify an account or an order book is a transaction, the messages that are sent as a result of subscribing to particular `accounts` or `books` also take the form of transaction messages, the same as the ones in the `transactions` stream.
 The only difference is that you only receive messages for transactions that affect the accounts or order books you're watching.

 The `accounts_proposed` subscription works the same way, except it also includes unconfirmed transactions, like the `transactions_proposed` stream, for the accounts you're watching.